Hazards covered by anticipation

 Anticipation partners in country

-Disaster policy is guided by the National Disaster Risk Reduction and Management Law of 2010, which states that all provinces, cities and municipalities must establish a DRRM Office, with a DRRM Officer in charge, and must “formulate and implement a comprehensive and integrated LDRRM Plan.”
-This Plan shall detail the use of the Local DRRM Fund (LDRRMF) which can be one source of funding for pre-disaster activities.
+Disaster policy is guided by the National Disaster Risk Reduction and Management Law of 2010, which states that all provinces, cities and municipalities must establish a disaster risk reduction and management office, with an officer in charge, and must “formulate and implement a comprehensive and integrated [local disaster risk reduction and management] plan".
+This plan must detail the use of the local disaster risk reduction and management fund, which is one source of funding for anticipatory action.

-The Philippines Red Cross (and other partners) have been working since 2017 to develop Early Action Protocols for floods and cyclones and have made significant headway in integrating early action with local and provincial disaster management structures by either in complementing the efforts of the PRC during an activation or through the allocation of funds for Early Actions.
+The Philippine Red Cross and partners have been working since 2017 to develop Early Action Protocols (EAPs) for floods and cyclones.
+They have made significant headway in integrating early action with local and provincial disaster management structures, either by complementing the efforts of the Philippine Red Cross during an activation, or through the allocation of funds for early actions.

-Since 2017, Philippines Red Cross Society and the German Red Cross have been working to establish early action protocols for floods and cyclones.
-A drought EAP is now also under development.
+Since 2017, the Philippine Red Cross and the German Red Cross have been working to establish Early Action Protocols (EAPs) for floods and cyclones.
+An EAP for drought is also under development.

-Since 2015, WFP has been a part of a technical working group on FbF along with other practitioners including the Philippines Red Cross Society, FAO, and the START Network.
-As part of the working group, these organizations generate evidence regarding FbF interventions to enable the government to select and implement appropriate early actions.
+Since 2015, WFP has been part of a technical working group on forecast-based financing, along with practitioners including the Philippine Red Cross, FAO and the Start Network.
+As part of this technical working group, these organizations generate evidence regarding forecast-based financing interventions to enable the government to select and implement the most appropriate early actions.